 Patient Safety Survey Participation Sharply Increases

-Overall staff participation in Virginia Mason’s Culture of Patient Safety survey grew from 16% in 2004 to 88% in 2013.
+Overall staff participation in Virginia Mason’s Culture of Patient Safety survey grew from 16% in 2004 to 88% in the year 2013 alone.
 Affirmative answers to the survey’s key question — on whether staff speak up freely if they see something that may negatively affect patient safety — were at 80% in 2013.

 Protecting Patients, Engaging Staff and Saving Costs

 The Patient Safety Alert System™ at Virginia Mason is a project borne of inspiration, innovation, hard work and a dedication to always do what is best for the patient.
 Virginia Mason employees learn in their first day of employment that it is their duty to report anything that has caused harm or could cause harm to a patient, and the growing number of PSAs support that the organization’s culture of safety is still thriving after more than 10 years.
 How did Virginia Mason develop the system, and how did they embed it in their culture to continually keep patients safe?
 How did Virginia Mason meet its goals of dramatically better staff engagement and lower professional liability premiums—and how has the work been sustained?

 Before the PSA system was developed, Virginia Mason’s executives viewed their organization as a quality leader that worked every day to best protect its patients.
 At the turn of the century, however, when they took a hard look at the data, they realized they had a lot of work to do to correct the medical errors that seemed endemic to health care in the U.S. and throughout the world.